 Teaching Assistantships

 Each year, the Department hires a limited number of Teaching Assistants to support its undergraduate courses.
 These positions play an integral role in helping the Department fulfill its goal of offering its students superior undergraduate teaching and learning experiences.
-All undergraduate and graduate students (including non-research students) may apply for a TA position; please note that a separate application must be submitted for each course you are interested in.
+All undergraduate and graduate students (including non-research students) may apply for a TA position.
 The TA application portal is open for the month of April each year (closing April 30th) for positions commencing the following academic year.

 Although the precise duties will vary depending on the course for which an offer/appointment is made, in general TAs can expect to perform the following duties: